 First the creditor must establish the “broad range” of business terms employed by similarly situated debtors and creditors, including those in financial distress, during the relevant period.
 In re Jan Weilert RV, Inc., 315 F.3d 1192, 1197–98 (9th Cir.
 2003).
 Second, the creditor must show that the relevant payments were “ordinary in relation to [these] prevailing business terms.”
 See In re Kaypro, 218 F.3d 1070, 1074 (9th Cir.
 2009).
 In general, § 547(c)(2)(C) should not pose a particularly high burden for creditors.
 See In re Jan Weilert RV, Inc., 315 F.3d at 1198 (holding only payments which are so unusual as to be “aberration[s] in the relevant industry” do not satisfy [§ 547(c)(2)(B) ] ).

-Contact an Experienced Preference Defense Bankruptcy Attorney in Los Angeles, San Jose, San Diego, Orange County, Sacramento, Riverside, and Surrounding Areas of California
+Contact an Experienced Preference Defense Bankruptcy Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 Please note that this article only discusses two of the nine affirmative defenses available in a preference action.
 This is a very complex area of law shown by the breadth of this article discussing less than 25% of the defenses available to creditors being pursued by a bankruptcy trustee.
 As such, if a trustee has filed an adversary complaint alleging that a bankruptcy creditor has received a preferential transfer, contact a skilled bankruptcy lawyer to determined whether defenses are available.

 The bankruptcy attorneys at Talkov Law are skilled in the areas of:

 - San Francisco Bankruptcy Attorney

 - San Bernardino Bankruptcy Attorney